← Back to 後漢書

 觿 使 [] []使

 Other prisoners dropped the idea too.
 He volunteered for torture first to spare sick cellmates, rivaling Yuan Zhong for the rack.
 Wang Fu interrogated them in fetters and hoods on the palace steps.
 [3] Fan Pang and Yuan Zhong pushed forward out of turn.
-Wang Fu demanded they confess to forming an anti-court cabal.
-He ordered plain truth, no evasions.
-Fan Pang quoted Confucius on zeal for good and horror of evil.
-[4] He said he had only tried to align the court with virtue.
-Wang Fu pressed him on mutual recommendation.
-Fan Pang cried that ancient virtue won reward.
-Today virtue earns the executioner.
-He asked to lie near Boyi and Shuqi's grave on Shouyang.
+Wang Fu questioned, saying, "You as ministers did not think loyally of the state yet jointly formed a faction, recommending one another, criticizing the court, inventing baseless slanders—what did all your plotting intend?
+He ordered plain truth, no evasions."
+Pang replied, "Your servant has heard Zhongni's saying: see good as if unable to catch up, see evil as if dipping the hand in boiling water.
+[4] He said he had only tried to align the court with virtue."
+Fu said, "You mutually promote each other, alternately acting as lips and teeth; whoever disagrees you reject—what is your intent?"
+Pang then, impassioned, looked up at heaven and said, "In antiquity pursuing good brought many blessings; Today virtue earns the executioner.
+He asked to lie near Boyi and Shuqi's grave on Shouyang."

 131